Suggested Readings on Afghanistan, Kashmir, Nepal, and Sri Lanka

 Pettigrew, Judith.
 2013.
 Maoists at the Hearth: Everyday Life in Nepal’s Civil War.
-Pennsylvania: University of Pennsylvania Press.
+Philadelphia: University of Pennsylvania Press.

 Shah, Saubhagya.
 2008.
 “Civil Society in Uncivil Places: Soft State and Regime Change in Nepal.”
-Washington: East–West Center.
+Washington, DC: East–West Center.

 Sharrock, James.
 2013.
 “Stability in Transition: Development Perspectives in Local Politics.”
 European Bulletin of Himalayan Research 42: 9–38.

 Tamang, Seira, and Carmen Malena.
 2011.
 “The Political Economy of Social Accountability in Nepal.”
-Kathmandu, Nepal: The World Bank.
+Kathmandu: World Bank.

 Abeysekera, Charles, and Newton Gunasinghe, eds.
 1987.
 Facets of Ethnicity in Sri Lanka.
-Colombo, Sri Lanka: Social Scientists Association.
+Colombo: Social Scientists Association.

 Hoole, Rajan.
 2001.
 Sri Lanka: The Arrogance of Power—Myths, Decadence and Murder.
-Colombo, Sri Lanka: University Teachers for Human Rights.
+Colombo: University Teachers for Human Rights.

 Hughes, Dhana.
 2013.
 Violence, Torture, and Memory in Sri Lanka: Life after Terror.
 New York: Routledge.

 International Crisis Group.
-October 15, 2008.
+2008.
 “Sri Lanka's Eastern Province: Land, Development, Conflict.”
-Asia Report No. 159.
+Asia Report, no. 159.
 New York: International Crisis Group.

 International Crisis Group.
-March 16, 2012.
+2012.
 “Sri Lanka's North II: Rebuilding Under the Military.”
-Asia Report No. 220.
+Asia Report, no. 220.
 New York: International Crisis Group.

 Ismail, Qadri.
 2005.
 Abiding by Sri Lanka: On Peace, Place and Postcoloniality.
 Minneapolis: University of Minnesota Press.

-McGilvray, Dennis, and Raheem, Mirak.
+McGilvray, Dennis, and Mirak Raheem.
 2007.
 “Muslim Perspectives on the Sri Lankan Conflict.”
-Washington: East–West Center.
+Washington, DC: East–West Center.

 Scott, David.
 1999.
 Refashioning Futures: Criticism after Postcoloniality.
 Princeton, N.J.: Princeton University Press.

 Spencer, Jonathan, ed.
 1990.
 Sri Lanka: History and the Roots of Conflict.
-London: Routledge.
+New York: Routledge.